 });

-In the majority of cases when functions are passed in, anonymous functions are used.
-However you can also use named functions.
+In the majority of cases anonymous functions are passed into selection methods.
+However you may altenatively use named functions.
 For example:

 function positionRects(d, i) {